 - If you drink alcohol, do so in moderation (1 drink per day for women, 2 drinks per day for men).

-- Have your doctor create an individualized weight loss plan for you if you are overweight or obese.
+- Have your health care provider create an individualized weight loss plan for you if you are overweight or obese.
 The plan should include a reduced calorie diet, behavioral strategies, and increased physical activity.

-- Reducing low-density lipoprotein (LDL), the "bad" cholesterol, which is harmful to the heart
+- Reduce low-density lipoprotein (LDL), the bad cholesterol, which is harmful to the heart

-- Reducing other harmful lipids (fatty molecules), such as triglycerides and increasing high-density lipoprotein (HDL), the "good" cholesterol
+- Reduce other harmful lipids (fatty molecules), such as triglycerides

 - Eat a diet rich in a variety of vegetables and fruits.
 Vegetables and fruits that are deeply colored (such as spinach, carrots, peaches, and berries) are especially recommended as they have the highest micronutrient content.